saidvandeklundert/saidvandeklundert.github.io/_posts/2021-2-11-juniper-xml-examples.md

 ---
 layout: post
-title: Juniper automation examples for state
+title: Navigating Juniper RPC returns using XPATH
 tags: [ python, automation, juniper, pyez, ]
 image: /img/juniper_logo.jpg
 ---

+Quite often, XML is dreaded and a lot of folks seem to prefer working with JSON.
+In many cases though, using XPATH to deal with the returns you get from the Juniper XML API can be very rewarding.

-Some commonly used snippets that will help you retrieve information from Juniper devices.
+This blog contains some commonly used snippets that will help you retrieve information from Juniper devices using the XML API.

+## Code that was used to execute the RPC:

-I retrieved the data I will be working with using the following code:
+The data I will be working with in the article is retrieved using the following code:

 <pre style="font-size:12px">
 #!/usr/bin/python